CategoricalData/FQL/README.md

 About
 -----

 This repository holds the historical, archived codebase for the FQL IDE, which is no longer under development.
-The successor to this project is the CQL, Categorical Query Language project, being led by [Categorical Informatics](http://categorical.info/).
+The successor to this project is the CQL, [Categorical Query Language project](https://categoricaldata.net).

 Build and installation
 ----------------------

 For best results, compile using the [Eclipse IDE](https://eclipse.org/jdt/).
 A pre-built jar is provided.
-Requires Java 11.
+Requires Java 12.

 License
 -------